Foreign Tourists in China: From Cities to Small-Town Adventures

 Small Cities and New Travel Patterns

-High-speed rail has become the main choice for foreign tourists exploring China.
+High-speed rail has become the preferred mode of transportation for foreign tourists exploring China.
 Indonesian bookings rose 2.5 times compared with last year.
 Travellers from Malaysia, Australia, Canada, and the UK more than doubled their bookings.
 Many British visitors, in particular, enjoy comparing China’s high-speed rail to their system at home.
-For them, the train ride is part of the experience, not just a way to get around.
+For them, the train ride is part of the experience, not just a means of transportation.

 Smaller cities also offer unique shopping opportunities.
 Yiwu in Zhejiang, known as the “world’s supermarket,” saw international flight bookings rise 2.6 times.
-Visitors from Vietnam and Indonesia drove much of the surge, both increasing more than threefold.
+Visitors from Vietnam and Indonesia drove much of the surge, with both groups increasing by more than threefold.

 foreign travelers exploring China